 ROTC Military Awards

 The university has both Air Force and Army ROTC programs on campus.
 These ROTC units offer competitive scholarships to students enrolling in their programs.
 Applicants should contact the ROTC department by December 1 of the senior year.

-The Thomas S. Monson Presidential Scholarship is the most prestigious scholarship offered to incoming LDS freshmen, and is named after the current prophet and president of The Church of Jesus Christ of Latter-day Saints.
+The Russell M Nelson Scholarship is the most prestigious scholarship offered to incoming LDS freshmen, and is named after the current prophet and president of The Church of Jesus Christ of Latter-day Saints.